ahesselgesser/TeamAAA/README.md

 We will be creating a web application that users can upload Student Learning Outcome reports in pdf or word formats to.
 The website will process the documents and convert them into a format consistent with the database created for SLOs during a previous capstone project.
 The website will also perform data analysis on the data uploaded, and natural language analysis.

 ## Milestone 1
-For malestone 1, we simply set up the environment of developing and realized a function of file uploading.
+For milestone 1, we simply set up the environment of developing and realized a function of file uploading.
 The File uploading function could allow users to upload files to the server as the first step.

 ## How to use the Application